 Five Best Fried New England Seafood Orders, Ranked

-In a very particular order, our associate food editor dishes on which fruits de mer benefit the most from a hot-oil bath.
+In a very particular order, our deputy food editor dishes on which fruits de mer benefit the most from a hot-oil bath.

 Summer is not necessarily seafood season in New England: Our shores teem year-round with various shellfish, white fish, and more tasty catch.
 But summertime is when many crave it most, myself included.

 Nothing says summer in New England more than a teetering, disposable plate piled with crispy creatures and fries, lovingly slathered in tartar sauce.
 Some of my most enduring memories are of sunny-day drives up to Ipswich or down to Quincy for lunch at the Clam Box (a landmark in both towns, though they’re unrelated).
 Or waiting in line, in sandy sandals or maybe even barefoot, at a beachside snack shack.

 But with copious creatures in the mighty Atlantic, it’s hard to pick a favorite—or is it?
 The battle over which seafood reigns supreme is fierce, but our opinions are strong.
 So here, inspired by New York Times food critic Pete Wells’ authoritative ranking of summer fruits, is the best fried seafood, in a very particular order.
 Let the arguments ensue—and please pass a napkin.